NZMSA/2021-Phase-2-Data-Science/5. Microsoft Bot Framework/README.md

 <img src="https://github.com/Sakyawira/Readability-Bot/blob/main/Media/setprop.PNG?raw=true" />

 Now let's make the bot Send a Response to us.
-Under the Set a Property node, click the blue plus sign again.
+Under the "Set a Property" node, click the blue plus sign again.
 This time we want to use the "Send a response" node.
 On the Responses dialog box, paste in this code:

 ```
-Fecthing quotes from "${user.anime}"...
+Fetching quotes from "${user.anime}"...
 ```

 <img src="https://github.com/Sakyawira/Readability-Bot/blob/main/Media/sendaresponse.PNG?raw=true" />